Graduate Studies in English at the University of Wisconsin-Madison

 Director of Graduate Studies

-The University of Wisconsin Department of English offers three graduate degrees with areas of specialization: the MFA degree in Creative Writing; the MA degree in English (Applied English Linguistics, Literary Studies); the PhD degree in English (Composition and Rhetoric, English Language and Linguistics, Literary Studies).
-While we do not offer an MA in Composition and Rhetoric, for example, through our Composition and Rhetoric Bridge Program students can get an MA in English specializing in Literary Studies before earning the PhD in English with a specialization in Composition and Rhetoric.
-Similarly, we have a Bridge Program with the Afro-American Studies Department that allows students to earn an MA in that department before “bridging” to the English PhD program.
+The University of Wisconsin Department of English offers three graduate degrees with areas of focus: the MFA degree in Creative Writing; the MA degree in English (Applied English Linguistics, Literary Studies); the PhD degree in English (Composition and Rhetoric, English Language and Linguistics, Literary Studies).

-While it is my job to insure that all these areas are functioning well and in harmony with one another, each specialization program has its own area advisor.
-I primarily direct the Literary Studies program; prospective students who are interested in studying in other specialization programs and who need assistance should contact the appropriate specialization program directors.
-You’ll find contact information by clicking on the graduate program listed in the menu on the right side under “Programs.”
-As the Director of Graduate Studies for the English Department, I am happy to meet with any graduate student, from any program, should the need arise.
+While it is my job to insure that all these areas are functioning well and in harmony with one another, each area has its own advisor.
+I primarily direct the Literary Studies program; prospective students who are interested in studying in other areas and who need assistance should contact the appropriate area directors.
+You’ll find contact information by clicking on the graduate area listed in the menu on the right side under “Programs.”
+As the Director of Graduate Studies for the English Department, I am happy to meet with any graduate student, from any area, should the need arise.

 I hope too you’ll stop by my office (7195F Helen C. White) or email me if you’d like to make an appointment, if only to introduce yourself.
 I’m eager to meet all of you!